Overview of FDA Certification

 FDA has the authority to inspect the facilities of foreign countries which supply food and drug products to the United States.
-The food and drug plants established in India that export products to the United States should adhere to the FDA guidelines of Current Good Manufacturing Practises (CGMP).
-The process of FDA Certification is as follows:
+The food and drug plants established in India that export products to the United States should adhere to the FDA guidelines of Current Good Manufacturing Practices (CGMP).
+The process of FDA Certification is as follows:-

 Sometimes, the FDA officials if finds that some observations while inspecting the food and drug plant are of severe nature, the FDA may directly issue a warning letter even without issuing Form 438.

-We at Corpbiz provide customized, value-added solutions, procedures and improved quality standards to enhance business efficiency and curtailthe regulatory risks.
-Our enthusiastic team of expertsattempt to deliver risk-based assessments focusing on the health and well-being of the global population while minimizing the regulatory risk for our clients.
+CorpBiz is one of the platforms which coordinate to fulfil all your legal and financial requirements and connect you to consistent professionals.
+Our enthusiastic team of experts attempt to deliver risk-based assessments focusing on the health and well-being of the global population while minimizing the regulatory risk for our clients.

 Our professionals have years of knowledge and experience as industry experts responsible for International Quality System Regulation, Inspections of Pharmaceutical and Medical Device Manufacturers, Biomedical Monitoring (BIMO), Good Clinical Practice (GCP) and Good Laboratory Practice (GLP) audits.

 Our clients can also track at all times the progress on our platform.
 If you have any questions about the FDA Certification process, our experienced representatives are just a phone call away.
 CorpBiz will ensure that your communication with professionals is charming and seamless.

 The entry documents can be provided to the FDA in the following ways: